geraintpalmer/SAS-R/LabSheets/Week_02.md

 ## Basic variables

-A value is one of the basic building blocks used by a program.
-Values may be of various types.
+A variable is one of the basic building blocks used by a program.
+Variables may be of various types.

 3. **TICKABLE**: Experiment with the following code which creates variables (by assigning them a value) and checks what type they are using the `type` function.